abs2k12/COCOA/README.md

 -SATLEVEL (satl) - Saturation level of the detector in counts.

--EXPOSURE (expo) - Exposure for the observation as a fraction of a direct counts.
+-EXPOSURE (expo) - Exposure for the observation as a multiple of a direct counts.

 -SEEING (seei) - Seeing value for the observation in units of arcseconds